mohoyt/litl/README.md

 ![litl layout](img/layout.png "litl layout")

-## Components
+## Components required
+* PCB
+* FR4 Switch plate
+* FR4 Base
+* Controller (e.g. Pro micro, Elite C, Nice!
+Nano or something with similar footprint/pinout)
+* Switches (5 pin MX footprint) (up to 45)
 * Diodes (47)
 * Rotary encoders (1 or 2)
+* Rotary encoder knobs (1 or 2)
 * 0.91" OLED screen
-* M2 Standoffs (6 required if mounting the base to the plate)
+* 10mm M2 Standoffs (6 required if mounting the base to the plate)
-* Acrylic cover for the components at the top
+* Acrylic cover for the components at the top (optional)
-* Stabilisers (4 x 2u or 2 x 2u + 6.25u depending on layout)
+* Stabilisers (PCB mount) (4 x 2u or 2 x 2u + 6.25u or 2 x 2u depending on layout)
+* Rubber feet for the base

+## Known issues
+Will be fixed in v2 but are present in v1
+* Esc key is missing holes for 5 pin switches (workaround is to cut the pins off that switch to make it 3 pin and with the plate it will still be stable)
+* Track routing goes under the front logo and makes it less clear, needs rerouting slightly